JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 My strategy to solve the game was to work both forward and backward.
 Working forward it was easy to see that the first move must be up; all other moves have no effect.
 Working backward it was easy to see that the last move must be up as well.
 No state exists such that a left, right or down leads to the goal state.
 From there the options became far more numerous.
-We met in the middle believing we knew all states that could be reached after 4 moves and all states that could be reached after 6 moves.
-We then used heuristics to pairwise rule out all the options.
-We concluded that the board could be solved in at best 11 moves.
+I met in the middle believing we knew all states that could be reached after 4 moves and all states that could be reached after 6 moves.
+I then used heuristics to pairwise rule out all the options.
+I concluded that the board could be solved in at best 11 moves.

 Solving the game in code
 ========================